10 Best FREE Helpdesk Ticketing Software (An Unbiased Guide)

 1. Hiver

 Hiver is a customer support platform that works within your inbox – both Gmail and Outlook.
-What really stands out about Hiver is that teams don’t need to migrate to an external platform to manage support requests – they can do it from their inbox and this saves them a lot of time and effort.
+What stands out about Hiver is that teams don’t have to migrate to an external platform and train themselves to use complicated workflows.
+They can manage all types of customer requests without leaving their familiar inbox environment, saving a lot of time and effort in the process.

-In my opinion, the 7-day trial of Hiver gives you a good enough understanding of how you can manage customer support from the comfort of your inbox.
-The good part is that you can set up Hiver in less than one hour and it doesn’t really disrupt your existing workflows.
+In my opinion, the free plan of Hiver equips you with some really essential features that you need to manage customer support.
+The only caveat is that if you require features like automations and analytics, you’ll have to upgrade to one of the paid plans.
+It’s also worth mentioning that you can set up Hiver in less than one hour and it doesn’t really disrupt your existing workflows.

 2. Zoho Desk